Panel Haus · Construction Systems

 Reduced site labour

-Because framing, insulation, and sheathing are combined in a single factory-produced component, fewer trades are required during the structural stage.
-A BASF time-and-motion study found SIPs reduce framing labour needs by up to 55% compared with traditional methods.
+Because framing, insulation, and bracing are combined in a single factory-produced component, fewer trades are required during the structural stage.
+A BASF time-and-motion study found SIPs reduce framing labour needs by up to 55%.[2]

 [2] BASF Time & Motion Study (2006), conducted by RS Means / Reed Construction Data